-A Sorry State of Disclosure: A new Fix the Court report reveals that most states are shielding critical information about their supreme court justices from the public, either by making their annual financial disclosure reports hard to obtain or by requiring scant information to be disclosed.
-Report at TinyURL.com/Sorry-State-FDR.
+A Sorry State of Disclosure: A new Fix the Court report reveals that most states are shielding critical information about their supreme court justices from the public, either by making their annual financial disclosures hard to obtain or by requiring scant information to be disclosed.
+Report at TinyURL.com/SorryStateFDR-FTC.

-Quick facts: 24 of 48 states that require annual judicial disclosures don't post their justices' reports online 28 of 48 require less information to be disclosed than what the federal judiciary requires
+Quick facts: 24 of the 48 states that require annual judicial disclosures don't post their justices' reports online 19 of those 48 require less information to be disclosed than what the federal judiciary requires